lazysegtree/superfile/Notes.md

 - [ ] panel.element[panel.cursor].location replace with pLocation

 - [ ] Use go lint and other tools and find more improvements.
+- [ ] Model functions are all scattered, and hard to figure out which file has what

 ## Testing
 - [ ] Use testify library